armleo/armleo_gpio/README.md

 # Armleo IP Repository
 Armleo's IP repository.
+The cells are not tested agains ESD protection yet, use it at your own risk.
 Currently includes GPIO cell.

 ![Cell Picture](docs/cell.png)